 What can employers claim for furlough leave?

-Employers are not obliged to top up salaries to benefit from the furlough leave scheme.
+Employers are not obliged to top up salaries further.
 However, if the employer does not wish to pay the employee their full original salary the employer will need to get agreement from the employee.

 The government has indicated that furloughed employees shall continue to accrue holiday leave in accordance with their employment contract and may take annual leave while being furloughed.
 Notice is required if an employee wishes to take statutory holiday.
 The notice that the employee has to provide needs to be at least twice as long as the length of the period of leave asked for.
 If an employer provides the correct notice, an employer can refuse the holiday request.
 The required length of minimum notice is as many days ahead of the holiday as how many days that the employer is not allowing.

 Employers will have to pay statutory annual leave entitlement of 5.6 weeks’ at the normal rate of pay or where the rate of pay varies, calculated on the basis of the employee’s average pay in the previous fifty two working weeks.
 This means employers being required to top up salaries when employees take statutory holiday leave during furlough leave.
 The employer and employee, however, can agree to vary holiday entitlement above the statutory minimum entitlement.

 Employers may require employees to take holiday during furlough leave.
 The notice that the employer needs to provide must be at least twice the length of the holiday.

 Generally, employees are not able to carry over statutory holiday to the next year but there are some exceptions, such as due to maternity leave or sickness.
 Also, where it is not reasonably practicable for the worker to take some or all of the statutory holiday due to the effects of coronavirus the untaken amount may be carried forward into the following two leave years.